The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 4. Establish Pull

-Traditional production uses “push” systems—work is scheduled based on forecasts.
-Lean relies on pull based systems and a pull based system to align production with actual customer demand, ensuring work is only done when there is demand for it.
+Traditional production uses “push” systems, where work is scheduled based on forecasts.
+Lean relies on pull-based systems to align output with actual customer demand, ensuring work is only done when there is demand.

 Pull systems: